-There are literary clues galore in Try and Catch Me.
-Can Columbo connect the dots, or is this scheming crime writer on safe ground?
+There are literary clues galore in Try and Catch Me, but can Columbo connect the dots, or will a killer crime writer get away with murder?

 Successful crime writer Abigail Mitchell (Ruth Gordon) is about to fly to New York.
 She just has to handle one tiny matter before she leaves.